 7. Danny Antonucci and Ed, Edd n Eddy:

-“Steven Universe,” created by Rebecca Sugar, is notable for being the first Cartoon Network show created by a woman.
-Sugar drew inspiration from her younger brother, Steven Sugar, who also worked as a background artist on the show.
+Rebecca Sugar, in “Steven Universe,” is another notable fact because it was the first show on Cartoon Network to be developed by a female.
+Her inspiration came from her younger brother, Steven Sugar, who was a background artist working for the show.

-9. The Grim Adventures of Billy and Mandy’s Emmy Wins:
+9. Grim Adventures of Billy and Mandy Wins Emmy Awards:

 10. Dexter’s Laboratory and The Powerpuff Girls Shared Universe:

-Both “Dexter’s Laboratory” and “The Powerpuff Girls” are set in the same universe, as evidenced by the appearance of “The Justice Friends” characters in both series, creating a shared cartoon universe on Cartoon Network.
+Both “Dexter’s Laboratory” and “The Powerpuff Girls” come under the same universe since characters “The Justice Friends” appear in both series, therefore creating a common cartoon universe on Cartoon Network.

-The final episode of “The Grim Adventures of Billy and Mandy” includes a hidden Easter egg.
-When the ending gibberish is reversed, it reveals the creator’s voice saying, “No, no. This is the end of the show.
+The final episode of “The Grim Adventures of Billy and Mandy” contains a secret Easter egg.
+The full gibberish which occurs at the end is reversed.
+One time the reverse of this gibberish forms a fantastic statement where the creator can be heard saying, “No, no. This is the end of the show.
 You’re watching it backwards!”

 12. Response to Chinese Ripoff of Gumball:

-When a Chinese studio produced a ripoff of “The Amazing World of Gumball,” the show’s creators responded by creating an episode featuring the ripoff characters as a group of greedy copycats, showcasing Cartoon Network’s sense of humor.
+When one of the Chinese studios produced a rip-off of “The Amazing World of Gumball,” the show’s writers responded by drawing an episode showing the ripoff characters as a group of greedy copycats, with Cartoon Network playing off its sense of humor.

 13. Dexter’s Laboratory Episode “Rude Removal”: